redhat-performance/jetlag/docs/deploy-mno-byol.md

 jumbo_mtu: false

 # Network only for remote worker nodes
-# Note: these cannot be commented out or bm-deploy will fail
+# Note: these cannot be commented out or mno-deploy will fail
 #       You will need to knowledge of actual interface names.
 rwn_lab_interface: eno1np0
 rwn_network_interface: ens1f1